turikhay/MapModCompanion/README.md

 the server side.

-After installing this plugin, **some mods might not migrate your old map data**, essentially wiping your existing waypoints on the server.
+After installing this plugin, **some mods might not migrate your old map data**, essentially wiping your existing waypoints on the server, map cache, etc.

 This plugin was inspired by @kosma's [worldnamepacket](https://github.com/kosma/worldnamepacket), which supported Velocity, Fabric and Spigot at the time of writing.